grow-services/developer-documentation/src/examples-xml.md

     </growchart>
 ```

-## Register pregnancies (New api for registering more pregnancies one time)
+## Register pregnancies (New api for registering more pregnancies at once)

 ### URI